erdogancayir/Philosophers/README.md

 # Philosophers
+This project is also a good lesson in C optimization as we need to save every bit of CPU usage we can to ensure the survival of our philosophers.
 In this Mandatory_part project, you will see the basics of threading a process.
 You will see how to create threads and you will discover mutexes.
 Bonus Part made by semaphore and process.